ConsolidatedSky/NEFARAM/README.md

 Radiant Prostitution : You need to order that sword from Eorlund Gray-Mane, but he's asking for a lot of money, so you can save up for it the old-fashioned way.
 Includes add-on to make your follower your pimp.

 Public Whore : same as above, but different.

 Sexlab Survival : LOTS of stuff here, also lots of stuff disabled by default in the modlist.
-But basically : Do something wrong and suffer the consequences. and there are a lot more consequences than just a fine or jail...
+But basically : Do something wrong in cities and suffer the consequences. and there are a lot more consequences than just a fine or jail...
 Also includes bikini system : you will progressively get buffs if you wear some but you will suffer debuffs if you wear regular armors again.
+You can enable some options back but it can get very intrusive.

 Quests : Amorous adventures, Book of Mara, Sister of Dibella, and some vanilla ones tweaked to include the possibility of sex.
 The big one is Trouble of Heroine, it adds NPCs with more or less big quests (like 3DNPCs) but it is optional because it is perhaps the most extreme one in this modlist (humiliation, rape, the whole shebang).
 By default I disabled the ones I tested that I found borderline or too annoying.
 However among all of this there is some good stuff in there.